gedejong/recipes/content/_index.md

 # Vesna, Edwin and Tessa's recipe site

-Welcome to our personal recipe.
-We love to share our favourite recipes with our friends, families and strangers on the interwebs.
+Welcome to our personal recipe site.
+We love to share our favourite recipes with our friends, families and strangers on the world wide interwebs.